ivanvanderbyl/buffer/README.md

   </a>
 </p>

-# go-buffer
+# buffer

-`go-buffer` represents a buffer that asynchronously flushes its contents.
+`buffer` represents a buffer that asynchronously flushes its contents.
 It is useful for applications that need to aggregate data before writing it to an external storage.
 A buffer is flushed manually, or automatically when it becomes full or after an interval has elapsed, whichever comes first.

 ## Installation